 Several businesses have pitfalls while trying to launch a minimum viable product for a mobile app or a web.
 That is why it is important to understand the building process of an MVP.

 An MVP can take many forms.

 It can be some drawings, a slide deck, an interactive prototype, an HTML demo or a fully functional product/application.
-The simplest example is on the picture below.
+The simplest example is in the picture below.

 - It has enough value that people are willing to use it or buy it initially.

-- It demonstrates enough future benefit to retain early adopters.
+- It demonstrates enough future benefits to retain early adopters.

 - It provides a feedback loop to guide future development.

 The catch to this development technique is that it assumes that early adopters can see the vision or promise of the final product and that these early adopters provide the valuable feedback needed to guide developers forward.
 This suggests that technically orientated products used by technical users may be most appropriate for this type of development technique.
 Entrepreneurs very often make the mistake of starting with a grand solution to the problem.
 They then deliver an MVP, but the market doesn’t respond because they haven’t taken the required journey to identify a solution that the market wants.
 The result?
 An unviable MVP, which often results in a necessary pivot.
 One key thing to be aware of before testing your MVP is defining your success metrics.
 If the initial MVP doesn’t succeed, the decision has to be made to iterate and try again or to close it down and move on.
 Many of the most successful software tech companies started with an MVP.
 Twitter started as an SMS service with no website or app to speak of.
 They got feedback and traction, iterated on the idea and developed into one of the most successful communication platforms in the world.